 I intend to highlight a number of Chinese regions and cities that stand out in the food and beverage industry.
-This post introduces Pu’er that has developed from a relatively unknown agricultural town to an international centre where a number of the world’s most popular beverages join to create great synergy.
+This post introduces Pu’er, Yunnan Province, that has developed from a relatively unknown agricultural town to an international centre where a number of the world’s most popular beverages join to create great synergy.
 Pu’er, located in the border area of southwestern China, is an oasis on the Tropic of Cancer.
 Biological and cultural diversity are the most vivid characteristics of the region.
 An interesting part of the region’s history is that there has been considerable French influence through French Indochina during the late 19th and early 20th centuries, in particular the famous Kunming – Haiphong railroad.

 Pu’er is a special kind of tea grown in southern Yunnan.
 It is listed as a recognised protected brand name in the agreement on cooperation on, and protection of, geographical indications signed by China and the EU late 2020.
 It is widely believed in China that after a heavy meal, a cup of Pu’er tea will help to dissolve the grease and remove excessive fat from the body.
 In the Chinese imaginary, Pu’er tea often seems to be symbolic for the entire Chinese tea culture.
 Read more about this in my essay in Weber.

 This knowledge has seeped to the West as well.
 The Dutch drug store chain Kruidvat (owned by Hong Kong based A.S.
 Watson) sells Pu’er tea in convenient tea bags as a slimming agent.